IMAGINARY/neural-numbers-mini/README.md

 This project uses [Sentry](https://sentry.io) to track errors in production.

-Unhandled exceptions and console messages (error and warn) will be sent if the Sentry DSN is set.
+Unhandled exceptions and console.error messages will be sent if the Sentry DSN is set.

 The Sentry DSN will be read from:
 - The `sentry-dsn` query string argument.
 (Read from the browser)